-We estimate that our share of the total expenses of the offering, excluding the underwriting discount, will be approximately \$1,800,000.
+We estimate that our share of the total expenses of the offering, excluding the underwriting discount, will be approximately \$

 We do not intend to apply for listing of the notes on a national securities exchange.
-We have been advised by the underwriters that the underwriters intend to make a market in each series of the notes but are not obligated to do so and may discontinue market making at any time without notice.
-No assurance can be given as to whether a trading market for either series of the notes will develop or as to the liquidity of any trading market for either series of the notes that may develop.
+We have been advised by the underwriters that the underwriters intend to make a market in the notes but are not obligated to do so and may discontinue market making at any time without notice.
+No assurance can be given as to whether a trading market for the notes will develop or as to the liquidity of any trading market for the notes that may develop.

-In connection with the offering of the notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of either series of the notes.
+In connection with the offering of the notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the notes.
 Specifically, the underwriters may overallot in connection with the offering of the notes, creating a syndicate short position.
-In addition, the underwriters may bid for, and purchase, notes in the open market to cover syndicate short positions or to stabilize the price of either series of the notes.
+In addition, the underwriters may bid for, and purchase, notes in the open market to cover syndicate short positions or to stabilize the price of the notes.
 Finally, the underwriting syndicate may reclaim selling concessions allowed for distributing the notes in the offering, if the syndicate repurchases previously distributed notes in syndicate covering transactions, stabilization transactions or otherwise.
-Any of these activities may stabilize or maintain the market price of either series of the notes above independent market levels.
+Any of these activities may stabilize or maintain the market price of the notes above independent market levels.
 The underwriters are not required to engage in any of these activities and may end any of them at any time.
-Neither we nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of either series of the notes.
+Neither we nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the notes.
 In addition, neither we nor the underwriters make any representation that the underwriters will engage in such transactions or that such transactions, once commenced, will not be discontinued without notice.

-We expect delivery of the notes will be made against payment therefor on or about August , 2017, which is the seventh business day following the date of pricing of the notes (such settlement being referred to as "T+7").
-Under Rule 15c6-1 of the Exchange Act, trades in the secondary market generally are required to settle in three business days unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade the notes on the date of pricing of the notes or the next three succeeding business days will be required, by virtue of the fact that the notes initially will settle in T+7, to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement and should consult their own advisers.
+We expect delivery of the notes will be made against payment therefor on or about February , 2018, which is the tenth business day following the date of pricing of the notes (such settlement being referred to as

+"T+10").
+Under Rule 15c6-1 of the Exchange Act, trades in the secondary market generally are required to settle in two business days unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade the notes on the date of pricing of the notes or on any subsequent date that is prior to the second trading day preceding the date on which we deliver the notes to the underwriters for the offering will be required, by virtue of the fact that the notes initially will settle in T+10, to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement and should consult their own advisers.